MientusJJ/SQL/README.md

 1. Top scores
 2. League's table
 3. Transfers
+## several functions and triggers

-4. Fans on the stadium
+5. Fans on the stadium
-5. Youth players
+6. Youth players